8balloon/better-mobx/README.md

 ## Vue for React

-r2v is a Vue-like global state management solution for React.
+r2v is a Vue-like state management library for React.

 The idea is that when you change a value in a store object, views that use that value update.
 (Sounds simple, right?)

 ### Example

-When the button is clicked, the count will update automatically, even though it lives in a separate component.
+When the button is clicked, the count displayed updates.
 No hooks, props, or context are required:
 ```tsx
 import { createStore, createView } from 'r2v'